ibm-cloud-docs/CDN/at-events.md

 ## List of Domain Mapping events
 {: #events_domain_mapping}

 The following table lists the actions taken related to Domain Mappings.
-With each of these actions, an event was generated:
+With each of these actions, an event is generated:

 | Action                                              | Description                                            |
 |:-----------------------------------------------|:----------------------------------------------------|